Creating a new vision for a smarter future

-Conventional imaging solutions are based on the use of an image sensor to convert photons to electrons directly to establish a 2D image.
+Conventional imaging solutions are based on the use of an image sensor to convert photons to electrons directly to establish an image.
 This immediate conversion process ignores a wealth of information the photons carry in their phase, wavelength and polarization.

-SiLC’s solution, called “Smart Vision,” integrates all required functionality, such as a coherent light source and optical signal processing, to enable significant additional information to be extracted from the returning photons before their conversion to electrons.
-Our vision sensor can therefore enable multiple additional dimensions such as depth and velocity.
+SiLC’s solution called “Smart Vision,” integrates all required functionality, such as a coherent light source and optical signal processing, to enable significant additional information to be extracted from the returning photons before their conversion to electrons.
+Our vision sensor can therefore enable multiple additional dimensions such as depth, velocity and polarization.
 Furthermore, the coherent approach taken improves achievable accuracy by orders of magnitude over existing technologies.

 Biometrics & Security